Discuss the Bill of Rights

 Spanish Language Learners – Inspired by Carmen Sandiego™ Episode 7, kids read and discuss the Bill of Rights in Spanish.

 Why Is the Bill of Rights Important?

 In Episode 7, VILE steals the Magna Carta.
 Kids learn more about another important document—the U.S. Bill of Rights.
-Kids practice vocabulary and share their opinions in Spanish.
+Kids share their opinions in Spanish.